KoHaRxnP/Block-Elevators/README.md

 - Customizable elevator block materials
 - Configurable maximum search range (`0` for unlimited)
 - Configurable teleport sounds (sound, volume, and pitch)
-- Prevents teleportation if the destination is blocked
+- Cancels teleportation if the destination is blocked (Still works with liquids, carpets, slabs, and similar blocks, allowing you to camouflage the elevator's appearance.)
 - Supports Paper 1.21.x

 ## Installation